 Ridging will build back into the area on Friday into the weekend as more of a SSW flow develops, with temperatures surging again well into the 60s across the area and the low 70s for the immediate NYC area, although cooler temperatures are likely for Long Island and southern Connecticut, likely in the mid 60s but subject to some changes.

-Pennsylvania State University e-Wall), shows a major storm slamming into New Jersey; the ECMWF handles the timing and location differently, but also shows a major storm for the Northeast.
+The highlight of the medium range forecast remains a potential significant storm for the region showing up on some of the model guidance for early next week, showing Tropical Storm Sandy phasing and retrograding into the Northeast as an abnormally strong hybrid/extratropical low.
+The most bullish models today were once again the ECM and CMC, showing a storm of historic magnitude affecting the region with extreme winds, heavy rain, and even snow.
+The 12z CMC, posted to the left (image from Pennsylvania State University e-Wall), shows a major storm slamming into New Jersey; the ECMWF handles the timing and location differently, but also shows a major storm for the Northeast.
 Such a solution, if it were to verify, would result in a damaging storm along the majority of the Northeastern U.S. Other models, however, are showing a significantly different outcome, led by the GFS which takes the storm well offshore with no impact on the region.

 It is important to note that the storm is still 7-9 days out, which can make a huge difference between the current forecasts and the actual outcome.
 As such, it is still too early to make a high confidence call regarding either solution.
 As discussed below, there are still several key factors that need to perfectly come together for such a high impact event to verify.